Last Updated on Samuel Franklinby

 - Busy Brewin’: Brew speed is the heart of alchemy gains so increasing brew speed should be your first priority.
 Maxing this skill means you’ll obtain alchemy build gains significantly faster than those that don’t and there are no diminishing returns for points invested.

 - Bubble Breakthrough: With higher alchemy cauldron bubbles having low percentage success chances this is another useful alchemy orientated talent to max.
-Note that this only applies to when brewing with your Shaman so ensure that you have the necessary preset active and you brew new bubbles only on your Shaman character.
-After unlocking all the alchemy bubbles available in Idleon you can reset your talents and exclude this talent completely as it will have no use then.
-A secondary benefit of this skill is also the extra experience gained for alchemy for your Shaman which impacts on your brewing speed and also unlocks liquid cauldrons.
-Generally by the time you unlock all bubbles though you will not need this experience boost as you’ll have a high alchemy level so the concept of resetting away from this talent holds true.
+Note that this only applies when brewing with your shaman so ensure that you have the necessary preset active and you brew new bubbles only on your shaman.
+A secondary benefit of this skill is also the extra experience gained for alchemy for your shaman which impacts on your brewing speed and also unlocks liquid cauldrons.
+Generally by the time you unlock all alchemy bubbles players will have plenty of talent points on their character so staying invested here for the experience is worthwhile.

-- Sharing Some Smarts: An effective way to help your other characters that don’t specialise in alchemy to gain some levels and in turn boost their alchemy speed to take some pressure away from your Shaman class.
-Note that this only applies to characters that are on the same cauldron as your Shaman so you’ll want to rotate your characters around as necessary to keep them all at approximately the same level from an efficiency standpoint.
+- Sharing Some Smarts: An effective way to help your other characters that don’t specialise in alchemy to gain some levels and in turn boost their alchemy speed to take some pressure away from your shaman class.
+Note that this only applies to characters that are on the same cauldron as your shaman so you’ll want to rotate your characters around as necessary to keep them all at approximately the same level from an efficiency standpoint.
+However, once you have your Maestro unlocked they will likely always be alongside your shaman given the benefits they gain from skill levels.

-- Earlier Education: If you want to improve your ability to chop wood to reach new wood types consider investing into this talent to invest heavily into past talents.
+- Earlier Education: If you want to improve your ability to chop wood to reach new wood types consider investing into this talent to invest heavily into past talents given there are many wood boosting talents available.

-- Wis Wumbo / Stupendous Statues: If you want some marginal alchemy and wood chopping gains instead then either of these skills can provide a small boost to both talents.
+- Wis Wumbo / Stupendous Statues: If you want some marginal alchemy and wood chopping gains instead then either of these skills can provide a small boost to both skills but are the lowest priority overall.